by Greg Kenyon, updated March 12, 2026

 Blessed are all those who put their trust in Him.

 This is the Messiah’s Grand Conclusion.
-In contrast to nations, people, kings and rulers who rage, plot in vain, set themselves and take counsel together against the Lord and against His Anointed, there are those who are truly Blessed, those whose refuge and trust is in Him, in the Messiah, the King.
+In contrast to nations, people, kings and rulers who rage, plot in vain, set themselves and take counsel together against the Lord and against His Anointed, there are those who are truly Blessed, those whose refuge and trust is in Him the Blessed One, the Messiah, the King.

 The Hebrew word “Blessed” is translated from the Hebrew esher. which occurs 45 times in the OT.
 27 times it is translated “blessed” and 18 times “happy.”
 Looking at these passages “blessed” and “happy” can be used interchangeably.
 A blessed person is a happy person.
 A happy person is a blessed person.
 They mean the same thing.